CarlRaymond/jquery.cardswipe/README.md

 and grunt on your computer.
 Fork and clone the repository, and in the root folder, run `npm install`.
 This will fetch the required Node packages.
 Then run `grunt` to execute the default build task.
 The command `grunt test` will execute the test suite, using the QUnit testing framework.

+Note that while development is done in the NodeJS environment, the plugin itself is not really a Node module.
+When used on a web page, there is no dependency on any other Node modules or on Node itself.
+It's just a garden-variety jQuery plugin, distributed as a Node package, which is the form jQuery encourages.

 ## Sample Pages
 The sample page [demo-simple.html](demo-simple.html) shows a basic example of using the plugin with the builit-in parsers.
-The page [demo-events.html](demo-events.html) shows an example that binds to the events to
+The page [demo-events.html](demo-events.html) shows an example that binds to the events to handlers that update the user interface as scans occur.

 ## Events
 The plugin defines four custom events which are fired during the scanning process.
 They are